Frequently Asked Questions

 Side effects are rare.
 When they occur they are normally short lived.
-Side effect can be tiredness, being light headed, bruising, and a temporary (up to 3 days) worsening of symptoms.
+Side effect can be tiredness, being light headed for a few minutes, bruising, and a temporary (up to 3 days) worsening of symptoms.

 I am also treated by another care giver/therapy.
 Will acupuncture conflict with that?

 No, in general acupuncture will make your other therapy more effective.

 I am using prescribed pharmaceutical medications.
 Will Chinese Herbal remedies conflict with these?